-depends on diet.
+Like other poison dart frogs, the toxicity of P. terribilis depends on diet.
 Captive frogs, without access to the prey eaten in the wild, are not poisonous.
-Batrachotoxin, then, is either produced originally by certain prey eaten by poison frogs, or the frogs themselves convert some substance derived from prey into the toxin.
+Batrachotoxin, then, is either produced originally by certain prey eaten by poison frogs, or they themselves convert some substance derived from their prey into the toxin.